Leosimetti/DS-PROJECT-2/README.md

 Short description:

-All hosts send type of request and required information about the file or folder separated by predefined delimiter.
+All hosts send type of request and required information about the file or folder separated by a predefined delimiter.

-For example:  to get information about file, client send message with request type "info",  file name and file path.
+For example:  to get information about a file, client sends message with request type "info",  file name and file path.

-In addition, there are predefined  confirmation and error messages that help determine whether request is invalid.
+In addition, there are predefined confirmation and error messages that help to determine whether request is invalid.

-For example: if client want read file that not exist on servers, nameserver send error message to client.
+For example: if client wants to read a file that does not exist on servers, nameserver sends error message to client.

 # Provable contribution of each team member
 #### Team members and main tasks: